Masahiro Matsuoka

 Masahiro Matsuoka (松岡 昌宏, Matsuoka Masahiro) is a Japanese drummer and actor.
-He is a member of Tokio, a Johnny Entertainment musical group.
+He is a member of Tokio, a musical group of Starto Entertainment formerly known as Johnny & Associates.
 His nicknames are Mabo and Maa-kun.
 He starred as Shinichi Ozaki in Godzilla: Final Wars, and comedy series Yasuko to Kenji.

 Career

 As an artist

 Matsuoka joined the pop/rock band Tokio as a drummer in 1990, although the band did not debut until 1994.
 Along with other Tokio members, he was a background dancer for idol bands such as Hikaru Genji.

 As an actor

 Matsuoka has had parts in over 20 dramas.
 His first lead role was in Psychometrer Eiji, a 1997 mystery science fiction drama.
 In 2008 he starred a comedy series Yasuko to Kenji, based on a comical manga by artist Aruko.

 Endorsements

 Matsuoka has endorsed many various brands with the band Tokio and by himself.
 With Tokio, he has endorsed among others Microsoft's Xbox 360 and Eneos, a brand for Nippon Oil.